oseghalepatrick/cps-analysis/README.md

 # Extract and Process Data using PySpark
-This notebook extracts the CPS data and process the data
+This notebook extracts the CPS data and processes the data for analysis.